eonil/libgit2-make-ios/README.md

 	cd	libgit2-make-ios
 	sh	download-make-clean-deploy.sh ./libgit2.a

 This will download, make, clean and deploy the `libgit2` binary into specified location.
-This script will make `src` and `build` directory on current directory while building.
+You have to execute this script on writable position because this script will make some directories (`src` and `build`) while performing build.

 If you already have source files of `libgit2` in location of `./../libgit2` and just want to chain build script, use `make.sh` like this.